ksh-js-sdk-dev/kushki-js-sdk/wiki/modules/Payment.md

 ##### Enable field Deferred and set custom styles to Deferred inputs
 Deferred Field has one checkbox and three or one select (It depends on merchant settings).
-If you need set a custom styles Kushki SDK expose the following selectors
+If you need set a custom styles Merchants from Ecuador or Mexico have three selects: credit type, months and grace months; nevertheless, merchants from Colombia, Peru and Chile have one select: months

+Kushki SDK expose the following selectors

 ###### Definition containers in html